colisee/wsaero/README.md

 ## Pre-requisites
 You have the choice of running wsaero through a web server stack on your OS or running wsaero using the docker framework; the latter being the easiest method.
 ### Standard (the hard way)
-1. web server capable of serving php scripts
+* web server capable of serving php scripts
-2. php installed with the xsl extension
+* php installed with the xsl module

 ### Docker (the easy way)
-1. Make sure that docker is installed and running
+* docker installed and running (ex: `sudo systemctl start docker` on a typical debian OS)

 ## Installation
 ### Standard
-1. Install a web server stack, php and the xsl module (included in the php-xml on a typical debian OS)
+1. Install a web server stack, php and the xsl module (included in the php-xml packlage on a typical debian OS)
-2. Go into your web server root directory (ex: /var/www/html on a typical debian OS)
+2. Go to your web server root directory (ex: /var/www/html on a typical debian OS)
-3. Clone the project file content with the command line `git clone https://github.com/colisee/wsaero`
+3. Clone the project file content with the command `git clone https://github.com/colisee/wsaero`

 ### Docker
 You have the choice of running wsaero in 2 ways: with 1 or 2 containers.
 The former being very easy to run while the latter better conforming to the micro-service concepts.